-Following research ethics board approval, this study was conducted in the Fall 2015 term in the Schulich School of Engineering second year course, Mechanical Engineering 337 "Computing Tools for Engineering Design" - at the University of Calgary, Canada.
-This course is a continuation of the first-year computing course, Engineering 233 "Computing for Engineers", where students are introduced to computer systems and programming in a high-level language (Java).
-The goal of this second-year course is to provide students with experience in applying high-level software (in this case, MATLAB) to the solution of mechanical engineering design problems.
+Following research ethics board approval, this study was conducted in the Fall 2015 term in the Schulich School of Engineering second year course, Mechanical Engineering 337 "Computing Tools for Engineering Design".
+This course is a continuation of the first-year computing course, Engineering 233 "Computing for Engineers", where students are introduced to computer systems and programming in a high-level language (Java11).
+The goal of this second-year course is to provide students with experience in applying high-level software (in this case, MATLAB12) to the solution of mechanical engineering design problems.